Biclique immersions in graphs with independence number 2: Introduction

 \begin{proposition} If $\chi(G) \geq 3$, then $G$ contains $K_{1, 1, \chi(G) - 2}$ as an immersion. \end{proposition}

 We note that Conjecture~\ref{conj:chromatic} has its parallel in the minor order.
 Woodall~\cite{Woodall2001} and, independently, Seymour (see~\cite{KostochkaP2010}), proposed the following conjecture: every graph~$G$ with $\ell \le \chi(G) - 1$ contains a minor of $K_{\ell, \chi(G) - \ell}$.
 In~\cite{Woodall2001}, Woodall showed that (the list-coloring strengthening of) his conjecture holds whenever $\ell \le 2$.
 Kostochka and Prince~\cite{KostochkaP2010} showed that the case $\ell = 3$ holds as long as $\chi(G) \ge 6503$.
 Kostochka~\cite{Kostochka2010} proved it for every~$\ell$ as long as~$\chi(G)$ is very large in comparison to~$\ell$, and later~\cite{Kostochka2014} improved this so that~$\chi(G)$ could be polynomial in~$\ell$, namely, whenever $\chi(G) > 5 (200 \ell \log_2(200\ell))^3 + \ell$.
 In fact, the results in~\cite{KostochkaP2010,Kostochka2010,Kostochka2014} obtain the full join $K_{\ell,\chi(G)-\ell}^*$, which is the graph obtained from the disjoint union of a \(K_\ell\) and an independent set on \(\chi(G) -\ell\) vertices by adding all of the possible edges between them.
-This and the above-cited result of Norin and Seymour leads us to make the following conjecture.
+This and the above-cited result of Norin and Seymour leads us to make the following conjecture, which can be shown to be (using the arguments of Corollary~\ref{cor:equiv}) a particular case of the conjecture of Woodall and Seymour.

 \begin{conjecture} Let $G$ be an $n$-vertex graph with independence number 2, and $1 \le \ell \le \lceil n/2 \rceil - 1$.
 Then $G$ contains a minor of $K_{\ell, \lceil n/2 \rceil - \ell}$. \end{conjecture}